 “Team Yellow!
 Let’s begin with introducing our name, age, and where you’re from!”
 I eagerly began the conversation as we sat in a circle.
 Yet the only reply I could get was an “idk”.
 I sat there for a second, completely baffled, just to be saved by the bell signaling us to wrap up.

 The days to come brought up new challenges as I navigated this new role as team leader.
 Isaac seemed to always dash across the room when I sat next to him.
 Tytus felt too cool for camp.
 Ray had no filter on his mouth.
 Troy, on the other hand, had his lips sealed, unwilling to participate.
-And thus I present to you, the four boys of team yellow, or my little monsters, as my colleagues would put it.

 I continued to pull out all the stops in attempts to tend to team yellow’s needs, but nothing seemed to work.
 This was until I noticed that all they wanted was attention, each in their own unique way.
-There was no one size fits all method because Isaac needed some space to flourish, while Tytus needed the reassurance.
-Meanwhile Ray and Troy were bright kids who just weren't so sure how to navigate new crowds.
-When I began to tailor my approach to their individual needs, lo and behold, they too began to warm up to me.
+Isaac needed some space to flourish, while Tytus needed the reassurance.
+Meanwhile, Ray and Troy were bright kids who just weren't so sure how to navigate new crowds.
+When I began to tailor my approach to their individual needs, they too began to warm up to me.

 I thought to myself, if these kids needed personalized attention, wouldn’t that be the same with their learning?
-I decided to dive deeper into personalized approaches to impact learning.
+I decided to dive deeper into personalized approaches to education and its impact on learning.
 After some background research and discussions with educational experts, I decided to take on a research project on how differentiated instruction can help teachers facilitate students’ learning to promote human flourishing.
-As I situated myself into the educational world through classroom observations and extensive interviews, I realized that my observations with my yellow monsters on attention were applicable in the classroom setting as well.
+As I situated myself in the educational world through classroom observations and extensive interviews, I realized that my observations with my team yellow were applicable in the classroom setting as well.

-A mere 10 days working at SuperCamp by Quantum Learning Global sparked a new found goal in me.
-As I learned to empower, inspire, and equip children’s growth, I too matured my interpersonal skills that will go hand in hand with the learning I strive to gain at the University of California.
-Immersing myself in rigorous courses will push myself to a niche in childhood development and build an accessible curriculum that invests in young lives so that they may flourish into their full potential.
+The 10 days working at SuperCamp by Quantum Learning Global sparked a new found goal in me.
+As I learned to empower, inspire, and equip the children’s growth, I too matured in my interpersonal skills, which will go hand in hand with the learning I strive to gain at the University of California.
+Immersing myself in rigorous courses will push myself to build a niche in childhood development and build an accessible curriculum that invests in young lives so that they may flourish into their full potential.

 [cut 58 words] – see comments